chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **DIONYSOS WINES FROM MERKOURIS FAMILY**

-    We continue with Dionysos Free Wine Tasting.
-Here you can taste a big variety of fresh wines and the strong local spirit Souma of Merkouris Winery.
-They also produced the first organic wine in Rhodes.
+    We are pleased to continue offering the **Dionysos Free Wine Tasting** experience!
+Enjoy a diverse selection of fresh wines and the robust local spirit, **Souma**, from **Merkouris Winery**, the first producer of organic wine in Rhodes.
+Additionally, when **Alexandris Winery** is closed, you can sample their wines here at **Dionysos Wines**.
+(Entrance Fee: 3 Euros per person)
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_wineries_greece_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_wineries_greece_1.jpg"